Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 ## Scene 1: Ethical Dilemma
 *Setting: A conference room filled with stakeholders discussing AI regulations.*

 **Isabella**: "We must prioritize ethical considerations in our AI policies.
-If we ignore the potential for exploitation, we risk repeating the mistakes of the past."
+If we ignore the potential for exploitation, we risk repeating the mistakes of the past.
+This is why I advocate for decentralized resource allocation—it's essential for ensuring fairness."

 **Isabella**: "We must prioritize ethical considerations in our AI policies.
 If we ignore the potential for exploitation, we risk repeating the mistakes of the past."